MaastrichtU-IDS/d2s-docs/docs/start-process-overview.md

 > Search for relevant existing models in ontology repositories, such as [BioPortal](https://bioportal.bioontology.org/recommender) for biomedical concepts or [AgroPortal](http://agroportal.lirmm.fr/recommender) for agronomy.

-> Use the [Protégé ontology editor](https://protege.stanford.edu/) to build your ontology.
+> You can use the [Protégé ontology editor](https://protege.stanford.edu/) to build your ontology.

+> This task only needs to be **done once**, when starting to project.
+To define the data model the integrated datasets will comply to.

 ---